CRH plc: Financial performance

+Notable projects

+Notable projects involving CRH materials and services include the resurfacing of the Silverstone Circuit, the Governor Mario M. Cuomo Bridge, the underground rainwater detention system at the Truist Park, repaving of the Crawlerway at the Kennedy Space Center, and expansion of the West Davis Highway in Utah.

+Structure

+CRH is split into two Divisions, CRH Americas and CRH International.
+The Americas Division consists of two segments: Americas Materials Solutions and Americas Building Solutions.
+This division employs approximately 47,400 people, representing 59.1% of CRH's total workforce, and operates 2,008 locations which account for 57% of the company's global locations.
+These facilities are spread across 48 U.S. states and seven Canadian provinces.

-Environmental and social impact
+Environmental impact

 In 2023, CRH introduced a Sustainability Framework addressing water management, circular economy, and decarbonization.
 The company reported processing 43.9 million metric tons of industrial byproducts and waste as raw materials and fuels, using 164 times more external waste than it produced.

-CRH is a founding member of the Global Cement and Concrete Association (GCCA).
-The company’s then Chief Executive, Albert Manifold, was the GCCA's first president in 2018.
-In May 2024, CRH set a target to cut carbon emissions by 30% by 2030, aiming for net-zero emissions by 2050.
+In May 2024, CRH set a target to cut greenhouse gas emissions by 30% by 2030, aiming for net-zero emissions by 2050.

+In November 2023, CRH signed a memorandum of understanding with Volvo to develop net-zero emissions vehicles and equipment used in construction.

+CRH received an AAA rating from MSCI and an "A" rating from Carbon Disclosure Project (CDP) in 2023 for its reduction in greenhouse gas emissions.

+Philanthropy

-In November 2023, CRH signed a Memorandum of Understanding with Volvo Group to develop net-zero construction vehicles and equipment.
-In 2024, it launched a five-year, $15 million program with UNICEF to improve access to vaccines against life-threatening diseases for over 1.2 million children.
+In early 2024, CRH launched a five-year, $15 million program with UNICEF to improve access to vaccines against life-threatening diseases for over 1.2 million children.